 How Does Working with Iglu Benefit Freelancers?

-The first major benefit to working with Iglu is that we’ll take care of all the documents needed to get your visa and work permit.
+The first major benefit to working with Iglu is that we’ll take care of all the documents needed to get your Thailand business visa and Thai work permit.
 You’ll receive a 1-year business visa that is renewable annually.
 Travel outside the country only when you wish to—not because you’re forced to do a visa-run as those staying on back-to-back tourist visas frequently find themselves doing.
 A Thai work permit is also a handy document to have when a foreigner wishes to open a new bank account, purchase a vehicle, or obtain a Thai driving license.

 The 30% from your client bills that Iglu takes out goes towards many things that you benefit from.
 Your Thai income tax is included in this amount, which makes Thailand a tax home—allowing most nationalities an exemption from paying income tax in their home country.
 Your enrollment in Thailand’s social welfare program is also calculated from this amount.
 This allows you full medical treatment at your chosen hospital without having to pay anything out-of-pocket.
 It’s very comforting to know you can see the doctor anytime you are ill without having to worry about the cost.